AlexFrid/MakeGroup/README.md

-# Converting the Make group tool in Alteryx to a Python function
+# Converting the make group tool in Alteryx to a Python function

-This function replicates the functionality of the make groups tool in Alteryx.
+This function replicates the functionality of the make group tool in Alteryx.

 I've written a blog post about this here: